 My husband had been gone for six months and to say I was excited about his homecoming would be an understatement.
 The house was clean, his favorite beer was in the fridge, the “welcome home” banner was hung. .
 His homecoming went perfectly.

 The next morning, he went out to run some errands, but ran into a bit of an issue.
-For some reason, his car was dead and needed a new battery.
+For some reason, his car was dead and needed a Mechanic Calgary, AB to install a new battery.

 Ok, that reason was likely because I hadn’t driven it in six months.

-Fine, that reason was definitely because I hadn’t driven it in six months.
+Fine, that reason was definitely that I hadn’t driven it in six months.

 So when you do screw up (which you will eventually), what should you do?
 Yes, learn from it and look for ways to keep it from happening again (if that’s even possible).
 But the most important thing is to not beat yourself up about it!
 At the risk of sounding a little cliche, it happens to all of us and tomorrow is another day.
 You are doing the best you can.

 And just to prove that you and I aren’t alone in the land of deployment screw-ups, some of my favorite fellow military spouses shared their biggest ones:

 I’ve done the dead battery so many times I had to get the self-charging jumper cables.
 Usually, my screw-ups are all car-related (to the point where I even have a site like www.instantoffer.com saved to my phone, should I ever damage it beyond repair and/or need to sell it)!
 I only end up on the sides of highways during deployment.
 Here’s one for you: I booked a ticket to Spain before hubby found out he would not be getting leave during that port call.
 Luckily Delta was kind enough to give me a refund.
 Sigh. -Kayla from KaylaRoof.com